Gifted education: Definition of giftedness

-The major characteristics of these definitions are (a) the diversity of areas in which performance may be exhibited (e.g., intellectual, creative, artistic, leadership, academic), (b) the comparison with other groups (e.g., those in general education classrooms or of the same age, experience, or environment), and (c) the use of terms that imply a need for development of the gift (e.g., capability and potential).

 Reliance on IQ

-In her book, Identifying Gifted Children: A Practical Guide, Susan K. Johnsen (2004) writes that schools should use a variety of measures of students' capability and potential when identifying gifted children.
+In her book, Identifying Gifted Students: A Practical Guide, Susan K. Johnsen (2004) writes that schools should use a variety of measures of students' capability and potential when identifying gifted children.
 These measures may include portfolios of student work, classroom observations, achievement measures, and intelligence scores.
 Most educational professionals accept that no single measure can be used in isolation to accurately identify every gifted child.

-Even if the notion of IQ is generally useful for identifying academically talented students who would benefit from further services, the question of the cutoff point for giftedness is still important.
-As noted above, different authorities often define giftedness differently.

 History

 Classical era to Renaissance

 Gifted and talented education dates back thousands of years.
 Plato (c.
 427–c.
 347 BCE) advocated providing specialized education for intellectually gifted young men and women.
 In China's Tang dynasty (580–618 CE), child prodigies were summoned to the imperial court for specialized education.
 Throughout the Renaissance, those who exhibited creative talent in art, architecture, and literature were supported by both the government and private patronage.

 Francis Galton

 Francis Galton conducted one of the earliest Western studies of human intellectual abilities.
 Between 1888 and 1894, Galton tested more than 7,500 individuals to measure their natural intellectual abilities.
 He found that if a parent deviates from the norm, so will the child, but to a lesser extent than the parent.
 This was one of the earliest observed examples of regression toward the mean.
 Galton believed that individuals could be improved through interventions in heredity, a movement he named eugenics.
 He categorized individuals as gifted, capable, average, or degenerate, and he recommended breeding between the first two categories, and forced abstinence for the latter two.
 His term for the most intelligent and talented people was "eminent".
 After studying England's most prominent families, Galton concluded that one's eminence was directly related to the individual's direct line of heredity.